MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdtf/nf-wdtf-iwdtftargets2-getinterfacesifexist.md

 ---
 UID: NF:wdtf.IWDTFTargets2.GetInterfacesIfExist
 title: IWDTFTargets2::GetInterfacesIfExist (wdtf.h)
-description: Returns a collection of actions that support the interface - one IWDTFAction2 for each item that has one.
+description: Learn how the method returns a collection of actions that support the interface - one IWDTFAction2 for each item that has one.
 old-location: dtf\iwdtftargets2_getinterfacesifexist.htm
 tech.root: dtf
 ms.date: 04/04/2018